yujunz/gitlab.com-runbooks/troubleshooting/prometheus-slow-rule-eval.md

 ## Symptoms

-Rule-based metrics are appearing with a lag or not at all anymore because Prometheus's rule evaluator takes a long time to complete a cycle.
+Rule evaluations are executed in sequence on a per rule file/group basis.
+Slow server performance or expensive rules can cause them to take too long to complete.

 ## Possible checks